tripatjeetsingh/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Semantics Versioning

-This project is going to utilize semantics versioning for its tagging [semver.org](https://semver.org)
+This project is going to utilize semantics versioning for its tagging.
+[semver.org](https://semver.org)

 The general format: